Workshops we Offer on AI’s Impact in 2026

-See Dr Duignan’s media comment on chatbots and AI.
+See Dr Duignan’s media comment on AI.
 Impacts on politics, education, jobs, government and society.

 Boards and Management